John Savage (Nova Scotia politician): Later life and death

 After Savage resigned, he and his wife Margaret traveled to Africa to perform missionary work.
 They worked in The Gambia, providing HIV/AIDS education to youth.

-In 2001, he acknowledged he had stomach cancer, which spread throughout his body until his death on May 13, 2003.
+In 2001, he acknowledged he had stomach cancer, which had metastasized.
+He died on May 13, 2003.
 Just three days before his death, he was made an officer of the Order of Canada.
-He died in Dartmouth, Nova Scotia, about six weeks after his wife's death, also from cancer.
+He died in Dartmouth, Nova Scotia, about six weeks after his wife's death from cancer.

 Savage and his wife had seven children, with their son Mike Savage following in his father's footsteps and becoming the mayor of the Halifax Regional Municipality in 2012.